Nazirudin Mohd Nasir

 Nazirudin Mohd Nasir (born c.
 1977) is a Singaporean Islamic cleric currently serving as the 4th mufti of Singapore since 2020.
 He is also a member of the National Steering Committee on Racial and Religious Harmony.
 Nasir was appointed as a member of the Presidential Council for Minority Rights in February 2024 for a term of three years.
 As a mufti, he is also the director of religious and policy development at the Majlis Ugama Islam Singapura.

 Biography

-Nasir obtained his M.A. in comparative law from SOAS University of London, followed by a Master of Studies in religion at St. Cross College, Oxford in 2015.
+Nasir completed his O levels at Victoria School before attending a madrasah or an Islamic religious school.
+He obtained his M.A. in comparative law from SOAS University of London, followed by a Master of Studies in religion at St. Cross College, Oxford in 2015.
 He later completed a Doctor of Theology at the University of Oxford, where his research was focused on the origins and development of the concept of Abrahamic religions, with a focus on the contributions of French Islamic scholar Louis Massignon.
 He obtained his first degree in Islamic law from Al-Azhar University in Cairo.

 He teaches world religions and ethics at the Singapore University of Social Sciences (SUSS).